Event Viewer context menu

 currently Latched.
 The Latch action is added to the Cause list for the Event.
 If the Event is neither Latched or Unlatched, the Toggle Event action has no effect.
 If the Event is disarmed, the Toggle Event option does not appear. |

-Event.
+| Click Pulse to Pulse an Event.
 A Pulse is a momentary activation of an Event.
 If the minimum activation time is configured in the Event, that value is used as the duration of the Pulse.
 If the minimum activation time is not configured in the Event, the Pulse lasts for one second.
 If the Event is disarmed, the Pulse Event option does not appear. |

-| Turn Maintenance Mode On | Select this option to enable Maintenance Mode.
-For more information about Maintenance Mode, refer to the Maintenance Mode chapter of the C•CURE 9000 Hardware Configuration Guide. |
+| Click Turn Maintenance Mode On to enable Maintenance Mode.
+For more information about Maintenance Mode, refer to the Maintenance Mode chapter of the C•CURE 9000 Hardware Configuration Guide. | |